yewin-mm/spring-boot-docker-sample/README.md

   * Type
       ```sh
       docker exec -it {container_id} /bin/sh
   * here, you can get your application container id by typing `docker ps`.
-If container is not running, you can go inside container.
+If container is not up (not running), you can't go inside container.
   * here, you can leave inside docker container by typing `exit`.

 * Read `Dockerfile` again under application folder path carefully and see the comment in there.